Continual Learning of Knowledge Graph Embeddings: Introduction

 \section{Introduction}

 Representing and reasoning about semantic knowledge is a key task in robotics.
 In recent years, there has been a resurgence in methods that use distributed (neural) representations, e.g., word and knowledge graph embeddings, for this task in the context of navigation~\cite{fulda2017harvesting}, grounding~\cite{thomason2018guiding}, affordance modeling~\cite{daruna2019robocse}, success detection~\cite{scalise2019improving}, manipulation~\cite{paulius2020motion}, and instruction following~\cite{arkin2020multimodal}.
 While robots frequently observe previously unknown concepts, these embedding algorithms typically assume that all embedding concepts are known a priori, and incorporating new information requires all concepts to be learned afresh.
-In addition, in robotics applications, limited availability of computational resources and storage, and concerns regarding storing sensitive information, can make batch learning with all observed data infeasible.
-We seek to relax this static assumption in knowledge graph embedding to enable an adaptive distributed representation of semantic knowledge for robots.
+In addition, in robotics applications, the limited availability of computational resources and storage, and concerns regarding storing sensitive information, can make batch learning with all observed data infeasible.
+We seek to relax this static assumption in knowledge graph embedding and enable adaptive revision of distributed representation of semantic knowledge for robots.

-An area of research called \textit{Continual Learning} has evolved to focus on the challenging problem of incrementally revising learned neural representations~\cite{parisi2019continual}.
-Existing continual learning methods have focused on object recognition and include regularization~\cite{zenke2017continual,kirkpatrick2017overcoming}, architecture modification~\cite{rusu2016progressive,lomonaco2017core50}, generative replay~\cite{shin2017continual,van2018feedback}, and a reformulation of regularization for knowledge graph embedding~\cite{song2018enriching}.
-However, the broad range of continual learning methods remain largely unexplored for knowledge graph embedding.
-Furthermore, the implications of assumptions in the context of robotics is not well documented due to the definition of different task specific measures and a focus on the final inference performance~\cite{diaz2018don}.
+Towards achieving our objective, we draw on \textit{Continual Learning}, the research area which focuses on the challenging problem of incrementally revising learned neural representations~\cite{parisi2019continual}.
+Existing continual learning methods have predominantly been applied to object recognition and include regularization~\cite{zenke2017continual,kirkpatrick2017overcoming}, architecture modification~\cite{rusu2016progressive,lomonaco2017core50}, generative replay~\cite{shin2017continual,van2018feedback}, and a reformulation of regularization for knowledge graph embedding~\cite{song2018enriching}.
+However, continual learning methods remain largely unexplored for knowledge graph embedding.
+Furthermore, the implications of any related assumptions for robotics is not well documented because existing methods focus on the final inference performance and define different task specific measures~\cite{diaz2018don}.